bluem-development/bluem-php/README.md

-# bluem-php
+# Bluem-php for PAYMENT, MANDATES, IDIN & IBAN-Name check

-A PHP interface for utilizing the Bluem services eMandate, ePayments, iDIN and IBAN check.
+A PHP interface for utilizing the Bluem services ePayments, eMandates, iDIN and/or IBAN-Name check.
 Utilize this library to write your own applications in PHP that communicate with Bluem, without having to handle the flow yourself.

 Utilized by other applications as well:

 - [WordPress and WooCommerce plug-in](https://github.com/daanrijpkema/bluem-woocommerce), available for Bluem customers.